 Of course, a loan from family members or any money matter can result in a bad relationship.
 It may even cause irreparable harm.

 Personal financial matters are private, and you probably want them to stay that way.
 No matter how much you may trust a family member, don’t count on them to keep your loan information to themselves.

 A family member may feel they must give you a loan, even if they don’t have the funds to do it.
 This will not only create a hardship for the lender, but it also can breed animosity between the two of you.
 Despite the fact that the family member agreed to make you the loan, they may blame you for their own decision and resulting financial troubles.

 As with any agreement, there are bound to be misunderstandings.
 Issues involving money can be especially tricky.
 A family member who agrees to lending money may find they need their money back before the agreed-upon time, or you may have difficulties paying the loan off on time.
 There are a number of misunderstandings that may arise.

 Reputation on the line

 Your reputation is on the line when you borrow money, whether it be from a bank or a family member.
 A disgruntled family member, however, may tell other family members and friends about your loan or failure to pay it back.
 Your reputation among these people will be soiled, and you probably can count on never getting another loan from an acquaintance.

 If you would like to learn more about the process of obtaining a personal loan from Citizens Savings & Loan, or if you would like to learn more about other types of loans we provide, we encourage you to contact us today or stop by any of our convenient locations.
-You can also get the process of applying for a loan started now, simply fill out our online application form and a friendly Citizens representative will contact you!
+You can also get the process of applying for a personal loan started now, simply fill out our online application form and a friendly Citizens representative will contact you!